 By contrast, events such as the COVID-19 pandemic, the immediate impact of Brexit and the war in Ukraine were foreseen by commentators and experts and are therefore often referred to as Grey Swans rather than Black Swans.
 They raise a wide variety of issues, often with conflicting severity for stakeholders of a business.

-In the UK, the challenges of COVID-19 and initial Brexit issues have been compounded from the war in the Ukraine and the energy crisis.
+In the UK, the challenges of COVID-19 and initial Brexit issues have been compounded by the war in the Ukraine and the energy crisis.
 Businesses are already dealing with the unwind of Government support, the repayment of Covid loans, the cost of living crisis, rising inflation and future anticipated interest rate rises.
-This is no doubt an incomplete list of macro-issues facing directors and the list of day-to-day matters is already resulting in overflowing in-boxes.
+This is no doubt an incomplete Grey Swan list of macro-issues facing directors and the list of day-to-day matters is already resulting in overflowing in-boxes.